6 of the Best Compost Bins

 How often should compost be turned?

-You can accelerate the composting process by turning the contents with a fork or tool every week or two.
+Once the bin is established, you can accelerate the composting process by turning the contents with a fork or tool every week.
 This improves the aeration inside the bin.

 How wet should the compost be inside the bin?